Cervical spine: want to learn more about it?

 The cervical spine forms the superior most portion of the vertebral column located between the cranium and the vertebra T1.
 The cervical spine is made up of 7 vertebrae, each named according to their position from C1-C7, and forms the bony framework of the neck.

 There are three atypical vertebrae in the cervical spine.
-The first and second cervical vertebrae are known as the atlas and axis, while the seventh vertebra also gets called the vertebra prominens, due its elongated spinous process.
+The first and second cervical vertebrae are known as the atlas and axis, while the seventh vertebra is also named the vertebra prominens, due its elongated spinous process.
 The rest of the cervical vertebrae, C3-C6, all have a similar anatomical structure and are therefore classified as typical vertebrae.

 Find out more about the cervical vertebrae in the video below!